// Research Paper · April 2026

 Telemetry was collected across 3,931 labeled inference sessions spanning three open-source models (Llama-3.2-1B, Phi-3.5-mini, and Qwen2.5-7B), using HarmBench as the source of harmful prompts and LMSYS-Chat-1M as the benign corpus.
 Classifiers trained on an 11-feature telemetry-only representation achieve near-perfect in-distribution performance (AUC ≥ 0.999, FPR = 0.000) and generalize across model architectures under shared hardware conditions.

 However, performance degrades substantially under distribution shift — evaluation on 16,000 out-of-distribution sessions from WildJailbreak results in FPR ≈ 0.999, due to a shift in benign power baselines.
-These results demonstrate that GPU telemetry contains a strong but environment-sensitive signal for detecting abusive LLM inference, suggesting its role as a complementary, privacy-preserving component within a broader defense ensemble rather than a standalone solution.
+These results demonstrate that GPU telemetry contains a strong but environment-sensitive signal for detecting abusive LLM inference, suggesting its role as a complementary, privacy-preserving component within a broader defense ensemble.

 Key Findings